Walt Disney PicturesThis is a featured page

 • The size of the logo may vary.

-• From 1985 until 2005, the logo is filmed and made with traditional ink-and-paint cel animation (which means that the logo was painted on several layers of production cels and animated frame by frame), while from 1998 until 2006, the logo is videotaped and made with digital ink-and-paint.
+• From 1985 until 2005, the logo is filmed and made with traditional ink-and-paint cell animation (which means that the logo was painted on several layers of production cels and animated frame by frame), while from 1995 until 2006, the logo is videotaped and made with digital ink-and-paint.

-• There is a variation used 1998 from 2006 in which the light forming the castle and the curved line's reflection are a little transparent, the flash forming the words "Walt Disney" is a little brighter, and the word "PICTURES" fades in more quicker.
+• There is a variation used from 1994 until 2006 in which the light forming the castle and the curved line's reflection are a little transparent, the flash forming the words "WALT DiSNEY" is a little brighter, and the word "PICTURES" fades in more quicker.

 • Prior to 1990, the semi-circular line is drawn all the way to the bottom left.
 Also there is a pause after the initial glow before the shower of light descends, and the flash from the castle gate starts immediately after the castle has been formed.